La Plata dolphin: Reproduction

 The La Plata dolphin reaches sexual maturity around two to three years for both sexes, but some populations have shown as long as five years.
 Although it is difficult to observe La Plata dolphins, the reproductive patterns of one population of La Plata near Brazil was studied extensively.
 A majority of the dolphins observed were born around September to February, during the austral spring and summer.
 La Plata dolphin has an average gestation period of about 11 months.

 Smaller testes indicate less importance of sperm competition when considering mating strategies, and La Plata dolphins generally have smaller testes.
 However, data reveals that the size of an individual's testes has seasonal variation which indicates their breeding season, but there is still research needed to further this observation.
 The size of La Plata testes in relation to their body mass may reveal that they primarily perform serial monogamy.
 This does not directly indicate that La Plata are purely monogamous, but that they may remain with one partner during a breeding season or a portion of that season.

 There is evidence that suggests that La Plata have a reproductive cycle of two years; however, more is required to make any legitimate claims.

 Behavior and feeding

 The animal is very inconspicuous—it moves very smoothly and slowly—and can be difficult to spot unless estuary conditions are very calm.
 It will commonly swim alone or in small groups.
 Exceptional groups as large as 15 have been seen.
 La Plata dolphins are bottom feeders and gut inspections have revealed they eat at least 24 different species of fish, depending on which species are most common.
 They will also take octopus, squid and shrimp.
-They are, in turn, hunted by killer whales (orcas) and several species of sharks.
+They are, in turn, hunted by killer whales (orcas) and several species of sharks (such as tiger sharks, sand tiger sharks, broadnose sevengill sharks, hammerhead sharks (Sphyrna), and requiem sharks {Carcharhinus}).